apache/predictionio/examples/src/main/scala/regression/local/README.md

       --metricsClass io.prediction.controller.MeanSquareError
     ```

-6. Refresh the Supervisor status screen.
-You should now see the server as
-    running.
-If you go to http://localhost:8000, you should see the prediction
+3. Refresh the page at http://localhost:8000, you should see the prediction
-    server status page.
-7. Repeat steps 5 to 6 to see the prediction server restarted automatically
-    after every training/evaluation.
+    server status page with a new **Run ID** at the top.

 Congratulations!
-You have just deployed a production-ready setup that can
+You have just experienced a production-ready setup that can
-restart itself automatically after every training!
+reload itself automatically after every training!
 Simply add the training or
-evaluation command to your `crontab`, and your setup will be able to re-deploy
+evaluation command to your *crontab*, and your setup will be able to re-deploy
 itself automatically in a regular interval.